What’s the difference between propane, butane, and methane?

 What are the key properties of propane?

-Propane is the lightest of all hydrocarbon gas mixtures, boasting three carbon atoms and eight hydrogen atoms.
+Propane is one of the lightest of all hydrocarbon gas mixtures, boasting three carbon atoms and eight hydrogen atoms.
 It is commonly illustrated using the chemical equation C3H8.

 Some may know that Ferrellgas’ humble roots began in the late 1930s in the small Missouri River town of Atchison, Kansas.
 We were founded and known for many years as A.C.
 Ferrell Butane Gas Company.
 It’s been many, many years since we sold the stuff, but we’re more than comfortable telling you a thing or two about butane as well.